 Vasquez’s piece, titled “In Another Life,” features three portals that represent the “three different generations between me and my two older sisters… I feel like we’re so far apart and I have a lot of women in my family, and so for me, it’s the strength of the women and the knowledge that came before me that is tying me to that culture, so I’m still learning so much about it and I think so many people will be able to relate to that,” Vasquez told Fox13 Seattle.

-Help us celebrate design in community by visiting the murals alongside the Campus Parkway Corridor near UW Seattle!
+Help us celebrate design in community by visiting the murals alongside the Campus Parkway Corridor near UW Seattle and reading more about the project!
 Read more about the project in Seattle Times’ article “Ten artists paint Seattle murals representing migration and belonging.”

 Images courtesy of the Seattle Times / Ivy Ceballo